GrandmasterKenny/Flappy-Chris/README.md

 # [Flappy Chris](http://kennygscott.github.io/flappy-chris/)

 Flappy Chris is a lazily strung together addictive adventure into the world of community college, philly cheesesteaks, and lobster tails.
 It is a comical homage to my fellow CTEC students and our instructors.

+It is and was done poorly intentionally as part of the joke.

 ## Inception